programminghistorian/ph-submissions/lessons/exploratory-part-1-sentiment-analysis.md

 What does this imply, to you, about the way that sentiment might be expressed within a professional e-mail context?
 How would this presence of ambivalence impact the way you conduct your exploratory data analysis?

-EXTRA CREDIT: Try assigning the following strings to message_text instead -- what do you think the outcome will be? (don’t forget the triple single quotes ‘’’ ‘’’):
+Challenge Task: Try assigning the following strings to message_text instead -- what do you think the outcome will be? (don’t forget to surround the quotes with three single quotation marks in order to grab the entire text!):

 ```
 Looks great.
 I think we should have a least 1 or 2 real time traders in Calgary.